telerik/reporting-docs/knowledge-base/how-to-split-a-nested-tabel-on-two-pages.md

 ---
 title: How to split a nested table on two pages
-description: A common requirement when using nested tables in the report is to force them to break between pages.
+description: How to force a nested table to break between pages.
 type: how-to
 page_title: Render nested tables on multiple pages
 slug: how-to-split-a-nested-tabel-on-two-pages